GDPR and email

 Here are a few options for email security:

 - Certificate-based solutions.
-This requires option requires installation on both sides.
+This option requires installation on both sides.

 - Tunnel mail.
 A Danish concept, with a secure tunnel established between two companies.
 It requires installation on both sides, and it cannot reach consumers.